mdpi-filter/mdpi-filter-microsoft-edge/docs/PRIVACY_POLICY.md

 ## 8. Contact Us

-If you have any questions or concerns about this Privacy Policy or our data handling practices, please contact us through the support contact information provided on the MDPI Filter Chrome Web Store listing page.
+If you have any questions or concerns about this Privacy Policy or our data handling practices, please contact us through the support contact information provided on the MDPI Filter listing page on the Microsoft Edge Add-ons store or other browser stores where it is available.

-Alternatively, you can raise an issue on our GitHub repository: [https://github.com/mdpi-filter/mdpi-filter-chrome/issues](https://github.com/mdpi-filter/mdpi-filter-chrome/issues)
+Alternatively, you can raise an issue on our GitHub repository: [https://github.com/mdpi-filter/mdpi-filter-microsoft-edge/issues](https://github.com/mdpi-filter/mdpi-filter-microsoft-edge/issues)